Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/slingshot-api/api-explorer.md

 6. You will be provided with the curl request, the request URL and the response body, and response headers.
 You can also find examples of possible responses.

 7. If needed, you can *Copy* the curl request to your clipboard.
-You can also copy the response body to a clipboard or download it.
+You can also *Copy* the response body to a clipboard or download it.